ftrias/TeensyDebug/README.md

 7. It will take over the SVC, software and all fault interrupts.
 The software interrupt will be "chained" so it will process it's own interrupts and any other interrupts will be sent to the original interrupt handler.
 The SVC handler will trigger first.
 It will save the registers and then trigger the software interrupt.
 It does this because the software interrupt has a lower priority and thus Teensy features like USB will continue to work during a software interrupt, but not during an SVC interrupt which has a higher priority.
 The software interrupt is chained, meaning that if it is called outside of SVC, it will redirect to the previous software interrupt.
 This is helpful because the Aduio library uses the software interrupt.

+After a sketch is compiled, the `teensy_debug` tool is called to upload the sketch.
+First, it calls Teensyduino's `teensy_post_compile` to initiate the upload.
+It waits for that to complete and for Teensy to restart.
+Then it will find the right serial port and run `gdb` in a separate window.
+On Mac and Linux, `teensy_debug` is a Python script.
+On Window, the script has been compiled to an EXE with `pyinstaller`.

 TODO / Future considerations
 ===========================================